Person of interest detained in Brown University shooting that killed 2 and wounded 9

 Brown, the seventh-oldest higher education institution in the U.S., is one of the nation’s most prestigious colleges with roughly 7,300 undergraduates and more than 3,000 graduate students.

+Crystal McCollaum, of Chicopee, Massachusetts, was staying at the hotel where the person of interest was taken into custody.
+She was with her daughter to attend a cheerleading competition in Providence, but after hearing about the shooting, she thought they would be safer staying outside the city.

 Ramer reported from Concord, New Hampshire.
-Associated Press journalists Jennifer McDermott in Providence, Alanna Durkin Richer, Mike Balsamo and Seung Min Kim in Washington, Hannah Schoenbaum in Salt Lake City, Jack Dura in Bismarck, North Dakota, Martha Bellisle in Seattle and John Seewer in Toledo, Ohio, contributed.
+Associated Press journalists Jennifer McDermott in Providence and Alanna Durkin Richer and Mike Balsamo in Washington contributed.